LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 }
 ```

-You may get rid of the style sheets at any time as your site will not work with them and clean up the code a bit.
+You may get rid of the link to the style sheets at any time as your site will not work with them and clean up the code a bit.

 ```jsx
 <link rel="stylesheet" type="text/css" href="../assets/css/font-awesome.min.css" />